 Positive Psychology Coaching looks to support the client in raising their levels of wellbeing, allowing them to create positive changes in whatever aspect they choose (life, career, relationships, self-esteem, health, among others).

 It does this by working through scientific evidence based approaches. methods and tools.

 "Treat people as if they were what they ought to be and you help them to become what they are capable of being."

 How I work as a Coach is simple:

-I support my clients with various issues ranging from loss & grief, changes in lifestyle & relationships, experiencing the world as a Neurodivergent person or Highly Sensitive Person (HSP), among many others.
+I support my clients with various issues that are of importance to them personally.
+Many of the clients that I work with are ones that have are experiencing loss & grief, changes in lifestyle & relationships, or are experiencing the world as a Neurodivergent person or Highly Sensitive Person (HSP).